dR0ski/lambda-ebs-snapshot-custodian/README.md

 This solution uses Amazon Lambda, EC2, CloudWatch Events and DynamoDB.
 When used together, these functions will

-A. Snapshot your EC2 Instances that has a specific Tag (I used a Tag name snapshot with a value of snapshot)
+A. Snapshot the EBS volumes attached to your EC2 Instances that has a specific Tag (I added the Tag "snapshot" to my Instances  with a value of "snapshot")

 B. Write the Snapshot MetaData to DynamoDB